 - Central coloboma of the disc - this is also called 'morning glory syndrome'.
 The optic nerve head is funnel-shaped with a white dot in the centre, an elevated ring of pigment around the disc and vessels radiating out from the ring like spokes.
 It thus resembles the morning glory flower.

 - Optic nerve hypoplasia - this may be unilateral or bilateral and is a non-progressive condition.
 It is now realised to be relatively common with many cases causing only minor visual impairment which may only become apparent later in life.
 However, in severe cases it can produce a range of visual defects including severe sight impairment.
 It can be difficult to diagnose and is often associated with congenital defects of the brain and facies.
-See separate Septo-optic Dysplasia article.
+See the separate Septo-optic Dysplasia article.

 - Dermoids - most frequently seen supero-laterally.